How is the MCP program structured?

 The MCP involves two years of full time study and includes three components: academic coursework, supervised clinical placements and research.
 Qualified clinical psychologists provide supervised clinical practice in an internal on-campus psychology clinic as well as a variety of external teaching hospitals and clinics.
 The MCP includes a minimum of 1200 hours of clinical placement experience.

-How is the DCP & PhD program structured?
+How is the MCP & PhD program structured?

-I have completed already completed a research degee (MSc or PhD), can I complete the Doctor of Clinical Psychology degree alone to gain a clinical qualification?
+I have already completed a research degree (MSc or PhD).
+Can I complete the Master of Clinical Psychology degree without having to do a new research project to gain a clinical qualification?

-No. The DCP will only be awarded upon completion of the MSc or PhD.
-The DCP/MSc and DCP & PhD programs are structured as double degrees.
-If you have already completed and have been awarded a MSc or PhD, you will be required to complete another MSc or PhD as part of requirements for the DCP/MSc and DCP & PhD program.
-It may be possible, in special circumstances, for a clinically-relevant project to be transferred into the DCP/MSc or DCP & PhD provided that the thesis has not already been submitted for another degree.
-Applicants will be required to complete and be successful in the application process for the DCP.
+No. If you have already completed and have been awarded a MSc or PhD, you will be required to complete another research project as part of the requirements for the MCP or MCP & PhD program.
+It may be possible, in special circumstances, for a clinically-relevant project to be transferred into the MCP or MCP & PhD provided that the thesis has not already been submitted for another degree.
+Applicants will be required to complete and be successful in the application process for the MCP.
 Such cases will be considered on an individual basis.

-I want to complete a PhD (research) in clinical psychology but not the DCP & PhD program.
+I want to complete a PhD or MSc research degree in clinical psychology but not the MCP or MCP & PhD program.

-The Clinical Psychology Unit is only able to provide information on the DCP & PhD program.
-For information on a PhD alone, please contact Erin Simpson in the School of Psychology.
+For information about research degrees, please refer to the School of Psychology information on MSc and PhD research only degrees.
 Information on the areas of research interests for Clinical Psychology Unit academic staff is available from this website.